FlorentCLMichel/quetta/README.md

 The main functionality of this module is provided by the function `quenya` taking content and converting all text in Quenya.
 The original text is used as a phonetic transcription.
 (This module does not translate English into Quenya.)
 In general, the base text should have no capital letters.
 Accented voyels (with `'`) represent long voyels.

-The following line may be used to convert the whole document below to Tengwar in Quanya mode (other `show` rules might interfere with it):
+The following line may be used to convert the whole document below to Tengwar in Quenya mode (other `show` rules might interfere with it):
 ```
 #show: quenya
 ```